Dual Diagnosis Treatment in Asheboro, NC

 Open Arms Treatment Center - 22.4 miles from Asheboro, NC

-Open Arms Treatment Center is a dual diagnosis treatment center in Greensboro, NC that offers treatment services for mental health and substance use disorders that include psychotic disorders as well as antisocial personality disorder.
+Open Arms Treatment Center is a dual-diagnosis treatment center in Greensboro, NC that provides treatment for mental health and substance use disorders that include BPD as well as paranoid personality disorder.

 Address: 1 Centerview Drive, Suite 300, Greensboro, NC 27407 in Guilford County